 As I said, it’s not the best solution, but it’s easy.

 To add just that line, skipping the underscore, the path, and the extension, we need to set our stylePreprocessorOptions in angular-cli.json.

 In my case:

 If we want to include colors and mixins there will be two lines of code:

-To have autocomplete with VSCode we need to install extension called SCSS IntelliSense.
+To have autocompleted with VSCode we need to install an extension called SCSS IntelliSense.

-Finally, we’ve ended with a way to use our variables and have autocomplete.
+Finally, we’ve ended with a way to use our variables and had "autocomplete."

-Here is a newly generated angular-cli.json file will added Sass and stylePreprocessorOptions:
+Here is a newly generated angular-cli.json file with added Sass and stylePreprocessorOptions: